Collecting ammunition in Queensland

 Individuals

-Note: If you apply for an occupational authority, your biometric data (digital photo and signature) will be retained while your licence remains current.
+Note: If you apply for an occupational authority (the licence to collect), your biometric data (digital photo and signature) will be retained while your licence remains current.
 It will destroyed if your application is withdrawn or refused, or your licence expires.

 Corporations or partnerships